tjohann/a20_sdk/README.md

 As an extention you can install my sdk_builder (https://github.com/tjohann/sdk_builder) which should give you a gtk based tool at your hand.
 With that you can do all steps in a more simpler way by using a gui.

+WARNING: This is work in progress!
+So it's possible that something is not working or possibly not implemented yet.
+If you face a bug then pls use create an issue (https://github.com/tjohann/a20_sdk/issues).

 Requirement
 -----------

-The only yet know requirements are git (to clone/update runtimedir) and rsync (to sync content below workdir and srcdir).
+The only yet know requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and dialog (if you want a tool to buildup your sdcard -> make_sdcard.sh)

 Description